jochumdev/hugo-lightslider-example/README.md

 5. Open [your-local-copy](http://localhost:1313) - yes it runs from your computer :)

-Its save to ignore the `Symbolic links not supported, skipping` errors on the output.

 Wasn't that easy?

 ## For your site you need